arangodb/docs/arangograph/certificates.md

 ![ArangoGraph Create New Certificate](images/arangograph-new-certificate.png)

-Certificates that have the **Use well known certificate** option enabled do not need any installation and will be supported by almost all web browsers automatically.
+Certificates that have the **Use well known certificate** option enabled do not need any installation and are supported by almost all web browsers automatically.

 When creating a self-signed certificate that has the **Use well known certificate**